To many people, a shower is just a shower. But there are, in fact, a few distinct types.

 One of the major types of showers, mixers use separate hot and cold water supplies, and blend both to provide the water at the temperature you demand from it.
 A cartridge inside the shower regulates the temperature as desired, and come in either manual or thermostatic varieties.
 Mixer showers can be installed on gravity fed systems (where the water is taken from hot and cold tanks), combination boilers, or on a pump (which also takes water from hot and cold tanks).
 They are generally very stylish in comparison to other types of showers, providing a contemporary look to your bathroom, as well as having longer lifespans as well.
 Mixer showers also come in certain variants: exposed (where they are fixed onto the surface of the wall) or recessed (also known as built-in or concealed, where the main valve body is hidden behind the wall, leaving only a small portion of the shower showing).
 Bar mixer showers are of the exposed type but are more slim-lined horizontal versions, hence the "bar" name.

 Another variation of the standard mixer shower (above).
 Power showers use water on gravity fed systems, which supply hot and cold water from the tanks.
 The valve mixes the hot and cold water to achieve the desired water temperature, like standard mixer showers, but the inclusive pump boosts the flow of water to become a powerful and invigorating shower.
-With a power shower it is important to have reasonable sized water tanks - at least 40 gallons, otherwise the water will run out mid-shower!
+With a power shower it is important to have reasonable sized water tanks - at least 40 gallons, otherwise the water may run out mid-shower!

 You can view our range of power showers here.